kantega/voog/protocol.md

 feature-img: "assets/img/sample_feature_img_2.png"
 ---

 The protocol is based on delta messages.
-The `addNodes` and `addEdges` commands are used when adding elements to the graph.
+The `setNodes` and `setEdges` commands are used when adding or updating elements.
 To remove a node or edge the `removeNodes` and `removeEdges` commands are used.
 Although the node and edge objects are based on deltas, their attributes are not.
 When updating an existing object with the add command the object will be totally overwritten.
 All attributes will be cleared and only the new attributes will be assigned to the object.